 Instruction to Editor: Please make the following changes to the paragraph immediately after Table 8-301a:

-Short frames with type value set to 0 define a short data frame.
-Short frames with type value set to 1 define a short management frame.
+Short frames with type value set to 0 define a short data frame where either A1 or A2 field is an SID as indicated in Table 8-301b (From DS values in short frames).
+Short frames with type value set to 1 define a short management frame where either A1 or A2 field is an SID as indicated in Table 8-301b (From DS values in short frames).
+Short frames with type value set to <ANA> define a short data frame where both A1 and A2 fields contain MAC addresses.

-The From DS field is 1 bit in length and defines the addressing of short frames, as defined in Table 8-301b (From DS values in short frames).
+The From DS field is 1 bit in length and defines the addressing of short frames with values of the type field less than 2, as defined in Table 8-301b (From DS values in short frames).